LinuxTutorialsUbuntu

 Step 2.
 Check CPU temperature on Ubuntu.

-There are two ways that you can use to check your CPU temperature: Using the lm_sensors tool or the Psensor graphical tool.
+There are three ways that you can use to check your CPU temperature:

 • Install lm_sensor.